f5devcentral/f5-automation-labs/docs/class1/conclusion.rst

   the repository.

-Lastly, this content would not be possible without the contributions from many F5 Employees, Partners and Customers.
+Lastly, this content would not be possible without the contributions from many F5 Employees, Partners, and Customers.
 A full list of contributors to this content can be found at:

 https://github.com/f5devcentral/f5-automation-labs/graphs/contributors